AndrewAllison/andrewallison/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a founder, developer, husband, father and football coach
+## I'm an ex-founder, developer, husband, father and football coach

 🔭 I’m currently working on :
 * The core platform for @wearefundify